Vietnam.vn - Nền tảng quảng bá Việt Nam

 Bangladesh's health ministry has warned people not to eat fruit that has been partially eaten by birds or bats and to drink fresh date palm sap.

 There is currently no treatment or vaccine for the virus.
-A total of 10 people out of 14 people infected with Nipah in Bangladesh died in 2023, the highest number of deaths in seven years, according to the IEDCR.
+A total of 10 people have died from Nipah in Bangladesh in 2023, the highest number of deaths in seven years, according to the IEDCR.
 After Nipah infection, people often experience fever, headache, cough and difficulty breathing, and can develop brain swelling.

 According to the World Health Organization, the mortality rate of people infected with Nipah virus is estimated to be between 40% and 75%.